Webster's Unabridged Dictionary - Letter V - Page 26

 Voluntary (a.)
 Proceeding from the will; produced in or by an act of choice.

-That sin or guilt pertains exclusively to voluntary
+That sin or guilt pertains exclusively to voluntary action is the true principle of orthodoxy. -- N. W. Taylor.

 Voluntary (a.)
 Unconstrained by the interference of another; unimpelled by the influence of another; not prompted or persuaded by another; done of his or its own accord; spontaneous; acting of one's self, or of itself; free.

-Our voluntary service he requires. --Milton.
+Our voluntary service he requires. -- Milton.

-She fell to lust a voluntary prey. --Pope.
+She fell to lust a voluntary prey. -- Pope.

 Voluntary (a.)
 Done by design or intention; intentional; purposed; intended; not accidental; as, if a man kills another by lopping a tree, it is not voluntary manslaughter.

+Voluntary (a.)
+(Physiol.)
 Of or pertaining to the will; subject to, or regulated by, the will; as, the voluntary motions of an animal, such as the movements of the leg or arm (in distinction from involuntary motions, such as the movements of the heart); the voluntary muscle fibers, which are the agents in voluntary motion.

 Voluntary (a.)
 Endowed with the power of willing; as, man is a voluntary agent.

-God did not work as a necessary, but a voluntary,
+God did not work as a necessary, but a voluntary, agent, intending beforehand, and decreeing with himself, that which did outwardly proceed from him. -- Hooker.

-Free; without compulsion; according to the will, consent, or agreement, of a party; without consideration; gratuitous; without valuable consideration.
+Voluntary (a.)
+(Law) Free; without compulsion; according to the will, consent, or agreement, of a party; without consideration; gratuitous; without valuable consideration.

+Voluntary (a.)
+(Eccl.)
 Of or pertaining to voluntaryism; as, a voluntary church, in distinction from an established or state church.

-or oath made in an extrajudicial matter.
+Voluntary affidavit or Voluntary oath (Law), An affidavit or oath made in an extrajudicial matter.

-Voluntary conveyance (Law), a conveyance without valuable
+Voluntary conveyance (Law), A conveyance without valuable consideration.

-Voluntary escape (Law), the escape of a prisoner by the
+Voluntary escape (Law), The escape of a prisoner by the express consent of the sheriff.

 Voluntary jurisdiction.
 (Eng.
 Eccl.
-Law) See Contentious
+Law) See Contentious jurisdiction, under Contentious.

 Voluntary waste.
 (Law) See Waste, n., 4.